Safe Planning in Dynamic Environments using Conformal Prediction: Conformal Prediction Regions for Trajectory Predictors

 \section{Conformal Prediction Regions for Trajectory Predictors}

 The challenges in solving Problem \ref{prob1} are twofold.
-First, the unknown distribution $\mathcal{D}$ over trajectories $(Y_0,Y_1,\hdots)$ can be complex and may not meet standard assumptions, e.g., being Gaussian distributed.
-Second, the function \textsc{Predict} can be highly nonlinear and predictions may not be accurate.
-To be able to deal with these complexity and inaccuracy challenges, we use conformal prediction to obtain prediction regions for the predictions $\hat{y}_{\tau|t}$.
+First, the unknown distribution $\mathcal{D}$ over trajectories $(Y_0,Y_1,\hdots)$ can be complex and may not follow standard assumptions, e.g., being Gaussian.
+Second, the function \textsc{Predict} can be highly nonlinear and predictions $\hat{Y}_{\tau|t}$ may not be accurate.
+To be able to deal with these challenges, we use conformal prediction to obtain \emph{prediction regions} for $\hat{Y}_{\tau|t}$.